haru2503/wakatime-log/README.md

 The script automatically:

-- Creates folders based on date structure
+* Creates folders based on date structure
-- Generates week summaries on Sundays
+* Generates week summaries on Sundays with embedded charts
-- Generates month summaries on the last Sunday of each month
+* Generates month summaries on the last Sunday of each month with visualizations
-- Fetches 7 days of data when run on Sunday
+* Fetches 7 days of data when run on Sunday

+### GitHub Actions Workflows

+This repository includes two GitHub Actions workflows:

+#### 1. Daily Fetch Workflow (`log-wakatime.yml`)

+**Purpose**: Automatically fetch daily WakaTime data and commit to repository

+**Setup**:

+1. Go to your repository Settings → Secrets and variables → Actions
+2. Add `WAKATIME_API_KEY` secret with your WakaTime API key
+3. The workflow runs daily at 1:00 AM UTC

+**Features**:

+* Fetches yesterday's data automatically
+* On Sundays, fetches 7 days and generates week summaries
+* On last Sunday of month, generates month summaries
+* Commits changes to repository with trustless verification

+#### 2. Manual Import Workflow (`wakatime-import.yml`)

+**Purpose**: Import historical WakaTime data (last N days)

+**Setup**:

+1. Same API key setup as above
+2. Go to Actions tab → "Import WakaTime Data" → "Run workflow"
+3. Choose number of days to import (default: 20)

+**Features**:

+* Import up to 400 days of historical data
+* Creates complete folder structure
+* Generates all summaries and visualizations
+* Perfect for initial setup or data recovery

 ### Data Visualization

+#### Embedded Charts in Summaries

+Weekly and monthly summary files (`.md`) now include:

+* **Daily Coding Time Bar Chart**: Shows total coding time per day with project breakdown
+* **Languages Pie Chart**: Distribution of programming languages
+* **Categories Pie Chart**: Distribution of coding categories
+* **Editors Pie Chart**: Distribution of code editors used
+* **Operating Systems Pie Chart**: Distribution of OS usage
+* **Machines Pie Chart**: Distribution of machines used
+* **Projects Pie Chart**: Distribution of projects worked on

+#### Standalone Visualization Tool

-Use the visualizer to create charts and analyze your data:
+Use the visualizer for custom analysis:

 ```bash
 # Daily coding time chart